If you’re suffering from routine aches and pains, you could benefit from myofascial release, in addition to your massage therapy treatments.

 Tennis or lacrosse balls are good at targeting specific tender points caused by myofascial pain in the body.
 For example, if you are experiencing neck tension, lying on your back on a solid surface and placing a tennis ball right under the base of your skull and finding the “point” of discomfort, where it isn’t too much to take in, spend a couple moments relaxing and breathing and repeat on the other side of the neck.

 You can purchase myofascial release tools at our clinic.
-See our list of massage tools >
+See the massage tools and products we sell in our clinic >

 Need extra help pinpointing your aches and pains?
 Book a massage with Jensen Chorney